Find Trade Colleges

 Marietta, OH

-Marietta College came in at #6 in this year’s edition of the Best Value Health Sciences & Services Bachelor’s Degree Schools in Ohio ranking.
-Located in the town of Marietta, Marietta is a private not-for-profit college with a small student population.
+Marietta College did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the town of Marietta, Marietta is a private not-for-profit school with a small student population.

 Marietta also made our Best Health Sciences & Services Bachelor’s Degree Trade Schools in Ohio list, coming in at #5.